 When Should I Get a Mortgage Rate Lock?

-Mortgage rates change daily, and your rate isn’t guaranteed unless you request a mortgage rate lock after you sign a purchase agreement.
-Making the wrong rate-lock decision could leave you with a higher rate, meaning you’ll pay more interest and higher closing costs when you buy a home or make refinancing less beneficial.
+Your rate isn’t guaranteed unless you request a mortgage rate lock in writing, and the wrong decision could leave you with an unaffordable payment when you buy a home or make refinancing less beneficial.

 - What is a mortgage rate lock?

-- How to lock in a mortgage rate
+- How do I get a mortgage rate lock?

 - FAQs about mortgage rate locks